Derivation of effective theories for thin 3D nonlinearly elastic rods with voids: Blockwise Sobolev modification of deformations

 This section is devoted to two preliminary propositions which are vital in the proofs of the compactness Theorem \ref{compactness_thm} in Section \ref{compactness} and the $\Gamma$-liminf inequality of Theorem \ref{main_gamma_convergence_thm} in Section \ref{gamma_liminf}.
-Our reasoning relies on the approximation of a sequence of deformations with equibounded energy by mappings which are piecewise Sobolev.
+Our reasoning relies on the approximation of a sequence of deformations with equibounded energy by mappings which are \NNN blockwise \EEE Sobolev.
 This will allow us to use the results of \cite[Theorems 2.1 and 3.1]{Mora} in subsets of the domain where the modified functions are weakly differentiable.
-In order to control the surface contributions due to voids correctly, our arguments will also include estimates on the jump set of the piecewise Sobolev approximations.
+In order to control the surface contributions due to voids correctly, our arguments will also include estimates on the jump set of the \NNN blockwise \EEE Sobolev approximations. \NNN The main gain of our construction is the fact that, \NNN in contrast to the jump set of original deformations $(v_h)_{h>0}$, we are able to control the geometry of the jump set of the newly constructed sequence, namely the new jump set is contained in finitely many vertical planes.
+That is the reason why we call this modification \emph{blockwise} Sobolev approximation. \EEE

 In this and in the following sections, we will use the continuum subscript $h>0$ instead of the sequential subscript notation $(h_j)_{j\in \N}$ for notational convenience.
 Before we can state the main results of this section, we need to collect some more notation.
 Recalling the definition of $\Omega_h$ in \eqref{eq: Omegah}, for $\rho\in (0,1)$ we define the slightly smaller reference domain